pulumi/pulumi/docs/metadata.md

 Although there are obviously many opportunities for ecosystems of user-defined Stacks, and indeed a rich library offered by the Mu platofrm itself, we eventually bottom out on a core set of "primitive" constructs.

-The primitive types available include:
+The primitive types are in the `mu` namespace and include:

 * `mu/container`: A Docker container wrapped in Mu metadata.
 * `mu/gateway`: An API gateway and/or load balancer, multiplexing requests onto multiple target Services.